 Best for: A private setting

-Positioned by Nyhavn harbour, the eatery occupies a 17th century building where you can dine in the basement.
+Positioned by the iconic Nyhavn harbour, the eatery occupies a 17th century building where you can dine in the basement.

 As at Kong Hans Kælder, there are arches dividing up the space, making it feel as if you have a private section all to yourselves.
 Both the setting and the menu have a modern feel at a|o|c.